Page (1) of 1 - 09/27/12||

 Leon Silverman, President of the HPA, stated, "The HPA is honored to recognize Ray Dolby, whose lifetime of creative innovation has had a profound impact on our industry and society.
 Through his own contributions to image and sound recording technology, and through the company he founded, Ray has played and continues to play a fundamental role in countless hours of entertainment enjoyed by audiences around the globe.
 His accomplishments epitomize the reason that the Charles S. Swartz award was created."

-The HPA Awards were launched in 2006 and have become a standard by which creative and technical excellence in the art, science and craft of post production is measured.
+were launched in 2006 and have become a standard by which creative and technical excellence in the art, science and craft of post production is measured.
 The Charles S. Swartz Award was created to honor a person, group, company or technology that has made a significant artistic, technological, business or educational impact on post production.
 The mission of this award is to recognize broad and lasting contributions that have advanced and/or provided some unique purpose to the field of post production.

 Ray Dolby was born in Portland, Oregon in 1933.
 While still in high school, he worked at Ampex Corporation in California, where he focused on audio and instrumentation projects and was primarily responsible for the development of the electronic aspects of the Ampex(r) videotape recording system.
 He received his BS degree from Stanford University in 1957 and earned a PhD in physics from Cambridge University in England in 1961.
 In 1963, Ray took up a two-year appointment as a United Nations advisor in India.
 Returning to England in 1965, he established Dolby Laboratories in London, where he created the renowned Dolby(r) A-Type noise reduction system.
 In 1976, Ray moved to San Francisco and established offices, laboratories, and manufacturing facilities where his team focused on the development of technology for film and other industries, among them the Dolby Digital Surround Sound system used by tens of thousands of movie theaters worldwide.